me9hanics/PowerShell-MATLAB-API-connection-example/README.md

 Example code for running a MATLAB script through Powershell, and evaluating it's result.

 To run it:

 -Download the files

 -Run the PowerShell file (read.ps1).
+I recommend

 What is in the code?
 The MATLAB script (numbers.m) displays (outputs) a line of text, and all one-digit numbers.